 Size and Weight Comparison

-Weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Tamron 18-200mm F3.5-6.3 Di II VC weighs 400g, which means it is 5g (1%) lighter than the Sigma 18-200mm F3.5-6.3 DC which has a weight of 405g.

 Lens Mounts